MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-acquire.md

 6. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset Setup**, and then choose the related link.
 7. Turn on the **Allow Posting to Main Assets** toggle.

-## To cancel an acquisition cost posting for one fixed asset
+## <a name="to-cancel-an-acquisition-cost-posting-for-one-fixed-asset"></a>To cancel an acquisition cost posting for one fixed asset

 If you make an error when posting an acquisition cost, you can remove the entry with the **Cancel FA Entries** batch job and then post the correct acquisition entry.
 The erroneous entries are transferred to the **FA Error Ledger Entries** page.